Learn PHP: a PHP tutorial

 ?>

-Programmers use comments to structure the source code of their scripts, to leave notes for later editing, or to create internal information, such as the author of particular sections, or the date that certain sections were finished.
+Programmers use comments to structure the source code of their scripts, leave notes for later editing, or add internal information to the build, such as the author or date.
+Comments are optional and should be used sparingly to ensure good readability of the source code.

 <?php